chrgraf/ginlong-solis/README.md

 ## Changes in solis2influx.ino
 - main-goal was to add MQTT-capabilities.
 This part is solved.
 Any read register gets published via MQTT
 - mostly done is the work to turn on/off my heltec balancer based on the date from the Seplos BMS.
+Testing of the code and the efeectiveness of the Heltec Balancer is going to happen over the next days.
 - project is getting bloated up by those further topics
 - I am feeling that the control-loop of the solis is not well done.
 Its quite to often oscillating by either drawing to much or to less power.
 And this over more then 15minutes.
 So I am working on adding some more control.
 This function is not even alpha.
 Best to keep this function off via #define enable_anti_oscillation_control_loop 0
 - made some minor changes with Serial.print outputs and added a debug-flag for the queried registers to be more verbose